pkp/pkp-docs/admin-guide/en/troubleshooting.md

 It is difficult to prescribe exact steps towards setting proper file permissions, as so much depends on the server's operating system, web server, and PHP setup.

 Start by checking which server API PHP uses on your server.
-If OJS is already installed, log in as Site Administrator, click "System Information", and at the bottom of the page, click "Extended PHP Information".
+If OJS, OMP, or OCS is already installed, log in as Site Administrator, click "System Information", and at the bottom of the page, click "Extended PHP Information".
 Find the line that says "Server API".
 Depending on which API you are using \(mod\_php/SAPI or CGI/FastCGI\), permissions should be set as follows.

 * mod\_php/SAPI: In this configuration, all PHP scripts on the system typically execute as the same user \(usually Apache's "nobody" or "www-data" accounts\).
 Be warned that this may be insecure on a shared host.
 The files\_dir \(configured in config.inc.php\), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by the web server user.
 The config.inc.php configuration file must be readable by the web server user.
 * CGI/FastCGI: In this configuration, PHP scripts will typically run under your user account \(though server configurations may vary\).
 This can be a well-secured configuration.
 The files\_dir \(configured in config.inc.php\), the cache directory, the public directory, and all contents and subdirectories must be writable and readable by this user account.
 The config.inc.php configuration file must be readable by this account.